Perry Ellis (brand): History

 Ellis' colleague, Richard Haines, attributed to him "classic with a twist."
 Perry Ellis said he was inspired "to design clothes that are more obtainable, more relaxed, but ultimately more stylish and witty."

 In early 1986, Robert L. McDonald, a former film producer and friend of Ellis, succeeded Laughlin Barker, Ellis' domestic partner, who had died in January of that year as president of Perry Ellis International.
 After Ellis' death in May 1986, McDonald announced that under the terms of Ellis' will he had full control of the company in trust for Ellis' heirs.
 "Perry wanted us to continue, of course", he said of the fashion house's future.
 McDonald led the company through setbacks and challenges.
 Recommended to McDonald by the fashion director of Bloomingdale's, Marc Jacobs, a Parsons graduate who started his own label in 1986 and became head designer of Louis Vuitton in Paris in 1997, designed for the house of Perry Ellis from 1988 to 1993.

 In 1986, Manhattan Industries, the parent of The Vera Companies (the owner of Perry Ellis), was sold to Salant, a licensee of Perry Ellis.
-From then, Perry Ellis was acquired by Supreme Inc., a Miami-based textile concern, in 1999.
+From then, Perry Ellis was acquired by Supreme Inc., a Miami-based textile concern owned by George Feldenkreis, in 1999.
 The company's shares rose from $1.625 to $16 in January following the acquisition.
 Supreme was then renamed Perry Ellis International.
-In 2003, in turn, Perry Ellis International acquired Salant.
-The corporation has since then acquired various other textile companies, such as Original Penguin and golf brand Ping Collection, among many others.